- CNA(NZ) Press Releases

-Te Puawai - The College's own journal 3 times a year
+Te Puawai - The College's own professional update 3 times a year

 Nursing Praxis in New Zealand - Journal of Professional Nursing

 Participation in online discussions through our secure Forum.

-Weekly World and NZ News Bulletin by email- a NEW service for members with articles of interest specifically selected for Nurses (no need for time consuming browsing of papers and internet to keep up to date, this is all you need)
+Weekly World and NZ News Bulletin by email- a service for members with articles of interest specifically selected for Nurses (no need for time consuming browsing of papers and internet to keep up to date, this is all you need)

 $1 million p/a Indemnity Insurance cover, members are covered automatically with the exception of retired members.
 Members may choose to opt out of Insurance cover only if they are covered adequately by another organisation, a fee discount applies)

 Yes.
 The procedure for joining the College is very simple.
 Complete the online Application Form and we will then email your Invoice for membership fees etc. Your membership starts when we receive your first fee payment.
 You can pay immediately by Credit Card or via youronline banking - see our online application form for details.